 4. Value your vitamins

-Of course, we’re going to say that, but it’s true.
-(Hey, no one would say we're not passionate about this stuff!)
+Of course this one was coming, but it’s true.
+(Hey, we're passionate about this stuff!).
 B vitamins especially play a key role in your energy levels.
-B vitamins are what our cells need to generate energy and they are one of the most common nutrient deficiencies, as we found in our own vitamin deficiency study.
+They’re what our cells need to generate energy and are one of the most common nutrient insufficiencies, as we found in our own Heights vitamin study.

 Read more about B vitamins here.

 Ensuring you’re not lacking in any vitamins, especially B vitamins, can help you have more energy.